Man's Best Friend (The Ren & Stimpy Show): Production

+John Kricfalusi (pictured; 2006) co-wrote and directed the episode, and had voiced Ren Hoek until the end of this season.
+This episode was the cause of his termination from Nickelodeon due to his toxic behavior.

+Vincent Waller (pictured; 2024) co-wrote the episode.
+As Kricfalusi was let go, his Spümcø team had left along with, including Waller himself.

-Produced for the show's second season, the story for the episode was written by storyboard artist Vincent Waller and series creator John Kricfalusi, who also served as the episode's director, with storyboards provided by Chris Reccardi.
-This is the first episode where George Liquor is voiced by Michael Pataki; previously, he was portrayed by Harris Peet.
-This episode was meant to take place before "Dog Show", as George had apparently trained the duo by that point.
-Carbunkle Cartoons provided animation, with Bob Jaques as animation director.
+Produced for the show's second season, the story for the episode was written by storyboard artist Vincent Waller, who would later go on to work on another Nickelodeon animated series SpongeBob SquarePants, and series creator John Kricfalusi, who also served as the episode's director, with storyboards provided by Chris Reccardi, who would later work on storyboards for such shows as The Powerpuff Girls and Samurai Jack.
+Carbunkle Cartoons provided animation for the episode, with the studio's founder Bob Jaques as its animation director.
+This is the first episode where George Liquor is voiced by Michael Pataki.
+Previously, he was portrayed by Harris Peet, although Peet would provide a brief voice of the goldfish in one scene where he would pull out of the driveway with Liquor's car.
+This episode was meant to be a predecessor to the episode "Dog Show", as George had apparently trained the duo by that point.
+Originally, a scene where George Liquor leg-wrestles with Ren and Stimpy was going to be in this episode, but never got past the storyboards.

 Production was greatly troubled; animators at Carbunkle were worked to their limits trying to replicate Kricfalusi's layouts, with his dissatisfaction causing numerous delays in production.
-Kricfalusi fired his protégé Mike Kim for failing to submit his layouts for this same reason.
-Originally, a scene where George Liquor leg-wrestles with Ren and Stimpy was going to be in this episode, but never got past the storyboards.
+Kricfalusi fired his protégé Michael Kim for failing to submit his layouts for this same reason.
 After the contract with Spümcø was terminated, Games Animation eventually produced the scene using archive audio and Rough Draft Korea's animation services.
 As the show transitioned to the Nickelodeon network, production slowed dramatically.
 Nickelodeon fired Kricfalusi, claiming he was the reason the episodes were airing much later than expected.
+Kim and some of the Spümcø would later quickly get hired by Warner Bros.
+Animation to return to work on Batman: The Animated Series as a result, before they came back to work at Games.
 The terms of the legal settlement between Nickelodeon and Kricfalusi meant that Nickelodeon was unable to ever air the footage, as Kricfalusi had received the rights to George Liquor as part of the settlement.